Have you ever wondered what vegetables go well with marinara sauce?

 If you want to avoid a soupy mess, try sautéing them separately before adding them to your marinara sauce.

-One great way to pair these two ingredients is with pasta—like spaghetti or linguine—or on top of pizza crust.
+One great way to pair these two ingredients is with pasta—like spaghetti or linguine (see also these linguine pasta recipes)—or on top of pizza crust.
 The possibilities are endless!